alex-bochkarev/bochkarev.io/content/tools/ts-git.md

 git init
 ```

+Output:

 ```text
 Initialized empty Git repository in /home/bochkarev/sandbox/demo-repo/.git/
 ```

-What happened, is it created a special directory, `.git`, that will contain
+It has created a special directory, `.git`, that will contain
-the information concerning the version history.
+the information concerning the history.
 Now, let us add some code and
 save it as `new_doc.py`:

 ```python